cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 # Main Features of Combine
 This exercise is designed to recreate the main workflow needed to perform a statistical analysis with Combine.
 It will start assuming you already prepared your inputs (**shapes, yields, and systematic uncertainties**) and will proceed step by step to perform validation test of your setup and produce some standard results.
-For more detailed procedure you can always find detailed informations in the  <span style="font-variant:small-caps;">Combine</span> [manual](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) and in the [Long exercise tutorial](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/part5/longexercise/).
+For more detailed procedure you can always find detailed information in the  <span style="font-variant:small-caps;">Combine</span> [manual](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) and in the [Long exercise tutorial](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/part5/longexercise/).

 As for the Long exercise, we will work with a simplified version of a real analysis, that nonetheless will have many features of the full analysis.
 The analysis is a search for an additional heavy neutral Higgs boson decaying to tau lepton pairs.
 Such a signature is predicted in many extensions of the standard model, in particular the minimal supersymmetric standard model (MSSM).
 You can read about the analysis in the paper [here](https://arxiv.org/pdf/1803.06553.pdf).
 The statistical inference makes use of a variable called the total transverse mass ($M_{\mathrm{T}}^{\mathrm{tot}}$) that provides good discrimination between the resonant high-mass signal and the main backgrounds, which have a falling distribution in this high-mass region.
 The events selected in the analysis are split into several categories which target the main di-tau final states as well as the two main production modes: gluon-fusion (ggH) and b-jet associated production (bbH).
 One example is given below for the fully-hadronic final state in the b-tag category which targets the bbH signal: